 What to Do with Runoff Water

-If the plant is in a saucer or tray, make sure to pour off the runoff after watering.
+If the plant is in a saucer or tray, pour off the runoff after watering.
 Calatheas are very sensitive to sitting in excess water.

 Keep an eye out for these common signs that you might be overwatering your Calathea plants: